 Conclusion

 The possibility of your body attacking your eyes is a serious concern, particularly for individuals with autoimmune diseases.
-Understanding the mechanisms behind these conditions, recognizing the symptoms, and seeking timely treatment are essential for preserving vision and maintaining quality of life.
+That said, understanding the mechanisms behind these conditions, recognizing the symptoms, and seeking timely treatment are essential for preserving vision and maintaining quality of life.
 While the prospect of autoimmune eye diseases can be daunting, advancements in diagnostic techniques and targeted therapies offer hope for effective management and improved outcomes.